How They Work

 The Engineering & Technology Cadetships (ETCAD) Program was launched in 2013 by Professional Cadetships Australia (PCA), an Australian company that has a proven record of placing Year 12 students with leading companies.
 Under previous ETCAD Programs, PCA has placed Engineering Cadets at Rolls-Royce and Technology Cadets at Macquarie Group and Westpac.

-Work for Cubic Transportation Systems for the duration of their degree
+Work at Cubic Transportation Systems for the duration of their degree.
+Engineering Cadets may have an Engineering and /or Technology focus.

 Applications for the ETCAD Program are made online to Professional Cadetships Australia.